Weimar Republic: November Revolution (1918–1919)

 To ensure that the fledgling government maintained control over the country, Ebert and General Wilhelm Groener, Ludendorff's successor as leader of the Supreme Army Command (OHL), concluded the secret Ebert–Groener pact on 10 November.
 Over the telephone, Ebert promised that he would allow sole command of the troops to remain with the officer corps, while Groener pledged that the military would be loyal to the government and that it would help it in its fight against left-wing revolutionaries.
 The agreement marked the acceptance of the new government by the military, but the new Reichswehr armed forces, limited by the Treaty of Versailles to 100,000 army soldiers and 15,000 sailors, remained fully under the control of the German officer class.

 A rift developed between the MSPD and USPD after Ebert called upon the OHL for troops to put down a mutiny by a leftist military unit on 23/24 December 1918 in which members of the Volksmarinedivision (People's Navy Division) captured the city's garrison commander Otto Wels of the MSPD and occupied the Reich Chancellery where the Council of the People's Deputies had its offices.
 The ensuing street fighting left 11 Volksmarinedivision members and 56 members of the regular army dead.
 The USPD leaders were angered by what they believed was treachery by the MSPD, which in their view had joined with the anti-communist military to suppress the revolution.
 As a result, the USPD left the Council of the People's Deputies after only seven weeks.
 On 30 December, the split deepened when the Communist Party of Germany (KPD) was formed out of a number of radical left-wing groups, including the Spartacus League and the left wing of the USPD.

 In January, the Spartacus League, in what was known as the Spartacist uprising, took advantage of a large strike in Berlin and attempted to establish a communist government.
 The uprising was put down by paramilitary Freikorps units consisting of volunteer soldiers.
-Following bloody street fights, Rosa Luxemburg and Karl Liebknecht were summarily killed after their arrests on 15 January.
-With the affirmation of Ebert, those responsible were not tried before a court-martial, leading to lenient sentences, which made Ebert unpopular among radical leftists.
+Following bloody street fights, Rosa Luxemburg and Karl Liebknecht were summarily killed by members of the volunteer Guards Cavalry Rifle Division after their arrests on 15 January.
+The murders provoked outrage, and the subsequent military trial of the perpetrators was widely seen as a sham, since it was conducted by their own comrades and presided over by Wilhelm Canaris, a friend of Waldemar Pabst, the commander of the Rifle Division.
+Pabst, the main instigator, and the alleged shooter, Hermann Souchon, were never charged.